MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/across-search-contacts-teams.md

 ## <a name="look-up-contacts-from-the-command-box"></a>Look up contacts from the command box

 The command box is at the top of every screen in Teams.
 It lets you search, take quick actions, or launch apps, like the [!INCLUDE [prod_short](includes/prod_short.md)] app.
 Searching from the command box is great for quickly looking up contacts and their related data for your own use.
-For example, suppose you want to look up an email address of a supplier to set up a calendar meeting.
+For example, suppose you want to look up an email address of a vendor to set up a calendar meeting.
 Or maybe you want to look up interaction history during a meeting with a customer.

 1. In the command box, type **@Business Central**, then select the Business Central app from the results.